Crave DSP Crave EQ 2 by Sound-Guy

 How Does It Sound?

-Crave EQ 2 is another excellent audio tool from Keith Wood at a very reasonable price with excellent sound and unique features, including its unique transparent mode.
-It is a free upgrade for current Crave EQ users and can exist along with the previous version for no disruption of any older projects.
-It is easy to install and authorize unlike a number of programs I’ve used the past year.
-An excellent EQ and an excellent buy.
-Highly recommended.
+Crave EQ is an excellent audio tool at a very reasonable price (US$69) with excellent sound and features, including its unique transparent mode.
+And it was easy to install and authorize unlike a number of programs I’ve used the past year.

 Very fine sounding ”clean” EQ, with an excellent emulation of the classic Butterworth filter response.

-The linear phase mode has six different latency settings available, from a full second for those who ‘crave’ a perfect linear filter response down to 75 msec for more normal use.
+The linear phase mode has six different latency settings available for those who ‘crave’ a perfect linear filter response (at 72,000 samples of latency!) and allows more normal humans to run with only 3,600 latency samples.

 Unique transparent phase mode works well, limiting both latency and pre-ringing of a linear phase design, while enabling lower phase shift than an analog or digital design.